-banging, making noises Leaving the classroom without permission 'I can see that you are not happy at the moment.'
-'Come back into the room when you are ready and we can talk here or with who would you like to talk to, me or?' (repeat).
-I can see you are not happy at the moment.
+banging, making noises Leaving the classroom without permission happy at the moment.' when you are ready and we can talk here or with who ission when you are ready and we can talk here or with who would you like to talk to, me or?' (repeat). at the moment.
 When you are ready to come back to class, I will listen.' (then ignore until they are ready Educational opportunities - identify early warning signs for needing to leave 'You can come and find me when you are ready.' as long as another adult is in the vicinity).
 Creation of a 'safe space' in the classroom if staying in class is difficult Damage to property 'I can see that you are not happy at the moment.'
 'When you are ready we can talk here or in the library/office/classroom.' (repeat).
 Assisting with repairs or planning the repairs Stealing 'I can see that you have taken something that doesn't belong to you.'
 'When you are ready to return it, you can give it to me or put it in the box.' (repeat).
 Research the real- world implications

-Positive Phrasing (Can include distracting/redirecting) Limited Choice Disempowering the Behaviour and/or De-escalation Protective or Educational Consequence Dangerous Anti-s l ed SLT support after following t Leaving the school building 'I am not chasing you.
+Positive Phrasing (Can include distracting/redirecting) Limited Choice Disempowering the Behaviour and/or De-escalation Protective or Educational Consequence Dangerous Anti-s G l ed SLT support after following t he script Leaving the school building 'I am not chasing you.
 I'll be standing here to make sure you are safe.
 When you go to (adult) inside, we can solve the problem.'
 'I can see there is something wrong.
-Do you want to come inside and talk to XXXXX? (give a choice of 2 - whichever most appropriate/available).
-Conversation and exploration Possible limit to outside space Leaving the premises 'Name, you have left the school premises, so I am going inside to call the police.'
+Do you want to come inside and talk toXXXXX? (give a choice of 2 - whichever most Conversation and exploration Possible limit to · appropriate/available). outside space Leaving the premises 'Name, you have left the school premises, so I am going inside to call the police.'
 'When you come in would you like to go to the carpet or your safe space?' (repeat) Escorted in social situations/breaktimes Restricted off-site activities Spitting (directly at another) 'Your actions have hurt me/child's name.
 Use your 'I can see there is something wrong.
 Do you 'Child's name, I can see something has happened.'
 Protective Consequences: Hair pulling words and I will listen.' want to come inside and talk to XXXXX? (give a Possible limit to Pushing aggressively choice of 2 - whichever most appropriate/available).
 'I am here to help.' outside space Scratching 'Talk and I will listen.'
-Escorted in social Pinching situations/breaktimes
+Escorted in social situations/breaktimes Pinching Situations/ breaktimes